 From there, joining select social networks and sites where prospective patients are likely to be will help raise your listing in search engine results.
 Social networks, in particular, allow you to create business profiles with the ability to invite other members to join a group (or groups) that you create.
 Content marketing also offers another way to build your online presence, which entails posting informative articles on network sites as well as on the website for your practice.

 Two or more of these strategies combined will help build an online presence for your practice.
 In this way, prospective patients will see sites that present a presence and reputation of your own making and not just online review ratings.

 In conclusion, being transparent in your approach to dealing with negative online reviews can help turn things around to your advantage.
 Ultimately, closing the gap between what patients perceive and what’s going on behind the scenes helps protect the reputation of your practice.
 Closing the gap also creates opportunities for improved doctor-patient relationships.

-Keep your medical practice up to date with continuing education like ACLS, PALS or BLS. eMedCert offers comprehensive online certification and recertification courses.
+Running a successful medical practice means being prepared for the unexpected.
+Keep your medical practice up to date with continuing education like ACLS, PALS, or BLS. eMedCert offers comprehensive online certification and recertification courses.
 Our Group Options make it easy for you to keep your staff on track.
-For more information, visit our group page or email us at [email protected].
+For more information, visit our group page or email us at [email protected]